Tigray conflict: EU calls for immediate Ethiopian cease-fire | DW | 04.11.2021

 On Tuesday, Abiy declared a state of emergency across the country and urged citizens on social media to join in the fight to "bury" Tigrayan forces.
 The next day, Facebook took down his post, saying it violated its policies against inciting violence.

-The emergency declaration came as TPLF spokesperson Getachew Reda tweeted that his forces had "joined hands" with their allies, the Oromo Liberation Army (OLA) to take the town of Kemise.
+The emergency declaration came as TPLF spokesperson Getachew Reda tweeted that his forces had "joined hands" with their allies, the Oromo Liberation Army (OLA) to take the town of Kemise, 325 kilometers (200 miles) from Addis Ababa.

-Over the weekend, the TPLF attacked two nearby towns on the road to the port of Djibouti in an effort to cut off supplies to Addis Ababa.
+Over the weekend, the TPLF attacked two nearby towns on the road to the port of Djibouti in an effort to cut off supplies to the capital.

 Ethiopian security forces have also intensified their arrests of TPLF supporters in the capital.

-A Tigrayan lawyer, who wanted to remain anonymous for fear of reprisal, told the Associated Press news agency that authorities had detained thousands of people "from the four corners of the city."
+A Tigrayan lawyer, who wanted to remain anonymous for fear of reprisal, told The Associated Press that authorities had detained thousands of people "from the four corners of the city."
 Like many others of Tigrayan descent, he has locked himself in his house in fear for his life.

-The fall of Kemise in Amhara state, 325 kilometers (200 miles) from the Ethiopian capital, is the latest development in a war that has killed thousands.
+The fall of Kemise in Amhara state is the latest development in a war that has killed thousands.

 Over the last year, the TPLF has fought hard to gain control of the northern region of Tigray.

-Note: Correction (November 4, 2021): A previous version of this article misspelled the names of Maria Gerth-Niculescu and President Yoweri Museveni.
-DW apologizes for the errors